Cloud4Wi-Create/geosdk/overview.md

 # Overview

-This Section gives a quick overview of the main concepts behind Cloud4Wi Analytics API and its organization.
+This Section gives a quick overview of the main concepts behind Cloud4Wi Geo API and its organization.

 ## Resources